First Battle of Mesilla: Aftermath

 During the pursuit the following day, the Confederates were able to capture dozens of straggling Federals.
 Lynde's dehydrated command, reduced to 100 men by this time, was overtaken by the Confederates, some of whom used a pass (later known as Baylor Pass) to intercept them.
 They were forced to surrender at San Augustine Springs on July 27.
 The prisoners were paroled, and Baylor concentrated his battalion at the fort.
 He was able to refit his command with the captured Springfield rifles and other captured equipment.

 The Confederate victory at Mesilla actualized local overtures towards secession, which had been ratified by two conventions in March 1861.
 On August 1 Baylor declared the establishment of an organized Confederate Arizona Territory, consisting of the portion of the New Mexico Territory south of the 34th parallel north.
 Baylor installed himself as the new territory's military governor, and declared martial law.
 Baylor's success at Mesilla led to Henry Hopkins Sibley's ambitious New Mexico Campaign the following February.

-On 25 November 1861 Major Lynde was, by direction of the President of the United States, Abraham Lincoln, dropped from the Army rolls for "abandoning his post — Fort Fillmore, N. Mex. — on the 27th of July, 1861, and subsequently surrendering his command to an inferior force of insurgents".
+On 25 November 1861 Major Lynde was, by direction of the President of the United States, Abraham Lincoln, dismissed from the army for "abandoning his post — Fort Fillmore, N. Mex. — on the 27th of July, 1861, and subsequently surrendering his command to an inferior force of insurgents".